aptech/docs/docs/CR-sqpSolveMT.rst

 .. function:: sqpSolveMT(&fct, par1, ctl)

     :param &fct: pointer to a procedure that computes the function to be minimized.
-The first input to this procedure must be an instance of structure of type PV.
+The first input to this procedure must be an instance of structure of type :class:`PV`.
     :type &fct: TODO

     :param par1: